ferg1e/comment-castles/README.md

 # Comment Castles

 Comment Castles is an internet forum project with posts and nested comments.
-Posts can be assigned to a sub/community but this is optional (ie. posts can be subless).
+Posts can be assigned to a sub/community and use hashtags.
+Subs and hashtags are optional.
 Users can also communicate privately using direct messages.
 There is a site-wide moderator and each sub has a moderator.
 There is an instance running at [commentcastles.org](https://www.commentcastles.org)!

 Other Features: